Pattern avoiding permutations and independent sets in graphs: Permutations avoiding

-This result implies in particular that we can not hope to establish a bijection from the vertices in the $123$-core to the edges of the polygon like above.\footnote{See Section~\ref{sec:future_work} for a common framework for $132$- and $123$-cores in terms of non-crossing and non-nesting partitions.} See Figure~\ref{fig:123-cores} for the $123$-cores of sizes $n = 1, \dots, 5$.

-Even though the $123$-cores are not isomorphic to the $132$-cores (for size greater than $3$) they have the same number of cliques of each size: \begin{proposition} The number of cliques of size $k$ in $U_n$ is $\binom{n+1}{2k}$. \end{proposition} This can be proved with the same method as Proposition~\ref{prop:cliquecount132} or the following lemma, which shows that the two types of cores are glued together from isomorphic subgraphs:
+Even though the $123$-cores are not isomorphic to the $132$-cores in general they have the same number of cliques of each size.
+This can be proven with the same method as Proposition~\ref{prop:cliquecount132} \begin{proposition} The number of cliques of size $k$ in $U_n$ is $\binom{n+1}{2k}$. \end{proposition}